Comus Edition, sheet music publishers of Classical and Contemporary Music

 Duration c.11-12 minutes.

 In 1969 Butterworth had set poems of Emily Brontë in 'Night Wind' but in more recent years he has rarely ventured into the field of choral music.
-Here, thirty years later he returns to the world of the Brontë sisters which has always fascinated and inspired him.
-The choral writing is imaginative and pas sionate, and an important role for the piano adds to the colour and drama of the work.
-Read more.
+Here, thirty years later he returns to the world of the Brontë sisters which had always fascinated and inspired him.
+The choral writing is imaginative and passionate, and an important role for the piano adds to the colour and drama of the work.

 If multiple copies are required, please ask us for a quotation.